 Let a man regard us in this manner, as servants of Christ and stewards of the mysteries of God.1 Corinthians 4:1(NASB)

-Many in the Church were demonstrating spiritual immaturity and worldly carnality, which conflicted with the truth that Paul had already taught them earlier, and made mockery of their Christian testimony.
-Paul had to tackle issues such as idolatry, incest and prostitution within the very body of Christ, and challenged them in areas such as litigation, where believers were discrediting themselves and tarnishing the name of the Lord by involving unbelievers in their petty legal proceedings, rather than sorting differences out between themselves, in a quiet and godly manner.
+Many in the Church were demonstrating spiritual immaturity and worldly carnality, which conflicted with the truth that Paul had already taught them earlier, and made a mockery of their Christian testimony.
+Paul had to tackle issues such as idolatry, incest, and prostitution, within the very Body of Christ, and challenged them in areas such as litigation, where believers were discrediting themselves and tarnishing the name of the Lord by involving unbelievers in their petty legal proceedings, rather than sorting differences out between themselves in a quiet and godly manner.

 But Paul also mentioned that he was a steward of the mysteries of God.
-The mysteries of God are not puzzling or an enigma, nor are they a hidden knowledge for the elite few, but the truth of the gospel of God.
-They are the foundational elements of our Christian faith, which had been kept hidden, during the previous dispensation of Law, but had now been made manifest and brought into the open.
+The mysteries of God are not puzzling or an enigma, nor are they a hidden knowledge for the elite few, but they are the truth of the gospel of God.
+They are the foundational elements of our Christian faith which had been kept hidden during the previous dispensation of Law, but have now been made manifest and brought into the open.

-As a 'steward of the mysteries' - and one to whom the gospel message had been entrusted, Paul felt no compunction but to share the good news of the gospel of grace; oppose any false teaching and challenge any wrongdoing in the body.
-Paul knew that if sin is not addressed it will crouch at the door and soon devour its prey.
-The responsibility Paul felt in correcting doctrinal error and chastising carnality in the congregation has been given to all pastor-teachers and church elders, but sadly not all take this responsibility seriously... while some turn a blind eye to wrong doing, others may react in an overbearing and unbiblical way.
+As a 'steward of the mysteries' and one to whom the gospel message had been entrusted, Paul felt no compunction but to share the good news of the gospel of grace, oppose any false teaching, and challenge any wrongdoing in the Body.
+Paul knew that if sin is not addressed, it will crouch at the door and soon devour its prey.
+The responsibility Paul felt in correcting doctrinal error and chastising carnality in the congregation has been given to all pastor-teachers and church elders, but sadly not all take this responsibility seriously, and while some turn a blind eye to wrong doing, others may react in an overbearing and unbiblical way.

-Heavenly Father, thank You for the example of Paul.. the servant of Christ and faithful steward of the mysteries of God.
-Thank You for the Word of truth and for saving us through faith in Christ.
-Equip pastors and elders to take their responsibilities toward their congregations serious and biblically.
-Give me discernment I pray and keep me from being sucked into wrong thinking or carnal ways.
-May the words I speak and the actions I take be honouring to You and I pray that I may finish the race that is set before me - looking to JESUS the Author and Finisher of my faith - this I ask in His precious name.
-AMEN.
+Heavenly Father, thank You for the example of Paul, the servant of Christ and faithful steward of the mysteries of God.
+Equip pastors and elders today to take their responsibilities toward their congregations serious and biblically.
+Give me discernment, I pray, and keep me from being sucked into wrong thinking or carnal ways.
+May I run my race well, looking to Jesus, the Author and Finisher of my faith.
+This I ask in His precious name, AMEN.